HarneetKaur04/National_Parks_Project/README.md

 - Both server should run now with `npm start`

 ## Difficulties or Unsolved Problems
-- A user record is not stored in session when the user refreshes the page, although it shows on navbar the user is signed in.
+- A user record is not stored in session when the user refreshes the page, although it shows on navbar the user is signed in
+- Deploying on render, if user refreshes, request is sent to backend and not front-end and hence page errors out
-- USA Map React package lags when the user hovers over the state on the homepage to display the state name before clicking.
+- USA Map React package lags when the user hovers over the state on the homepage to display the state name before clicking
-- Parks data fetched with limit of 150.
-Activities data is fetched separately.
-Due to limit on national parks data, sometimes when user saves a park under activities page, it may not show up under favorite parks

 ## Future Development
-- Users could add a photo for their profile.
+- Users could add a photo for their profile
 - Weather forecast when details of single park is shown to user
 - Pagination since there are so many National Parks.
-Having feature to go to next page to get more National Parks Cards and activities.
+Having feature to go to next page to get more National Parks Cards and activities
+- More testing unit and integration